Last updated: June 16, 2026

 Your lender still holds the title from another state — how to register in Texas, lienholder letters, 30-day deadline, and inspection order for financed vehicles.

 Financed cars add a third party to an already tight 30-day registration window.
-The county tax office will not guess what your Ohio or California lender intends to do with the title — you need paper that matches the VIN and borrower names.
+The county tax office will not guess what your Ohio or California lender intends to do with the title — you need paper that matches the VIN and borrower names exactly.

 Start with the lender, not the clerk